khdevnet/typical-webapp-security-vulnerabilities/README.md

 This changes the meaning of both queries to delete all the records from the product table.
 More dangerous attacks could modify or delete data, or even invoke stored procedures.

 ### Secure Example
-Rewrite code using Linq Query, always use parameterization for raw SQL queries
+Rewrite code using Linq Query, or use parameterization for raw SQL queries
 ```
 SecurityWeakness.Infrastructure.SQL.SecureProductSqlRepository:
 public Product GetSingleBySku(string sku)